xlite-dev/LeetCUDA/kernels/swizzle/README.md

-## Shared memory Swizzle for bank conflicts free
+## Learn how to apply SMEM Swizzle for bank conflicts free